Tullio DeSantis: Internet art

 From the mid-1990s through the mid-2000s, the artist executed the major portion of his work anonymously on the Internet.
-The anonymous work was often conducted collaboratively and from 1998 through 2005 he created and worked as part of www.artelevision.com, a three-person online Digital Performance group.
+The anonymous work was often conducted collaboratively and from 1998 through 2005 he created and worked as part of Artelevision, a three-person online Digital Performance group.
 This endeavor was analyzed and interpreted by Nick Mamatas in the NYC newspaper, the Village Voice in October, 2000, in an article titled All Hands Off The Keyboard.

 This collaborative Internet project is also represented online in the Irish Museum of Modern Art Net Open exhibitions from 2002 and 2003.

 The artist's collaborative work is referenced by the New York new art foundation, Franklin Furnace and the CYBERARTS99: International Festival of Digital Media.
 The artist's collaborations with other Internet artists have included Ana Voog, of anacam.com, and performance artist, Frank Moore, whose site hosts artelevision.com's archives.
+Additionally, Tullio DeSantis contributed a statement to Frank Moore’s book, The Uncomfortable Zones of Fun: The Temescal Period 2009-2013, which can be found on page 701.